apache/activemq-artemis-console/Releasing.md

 ```
 [INFO] Checking dependencies and plugins for snapshots ...
-What is the release version for "ActiveMQ Artemis Console Project"? (artemis-console-project) 1.0.0: :
+What is the release version for "Apache Artemis Console Project"? (artemis-console-project) 1.5.0: :
-What is the SCM release tag or label for "ActiveMQ Artemis Console Project"? (artemis-console-project) 1.0.0: :
+What is the SCM release tag or label for "Apache Artemis Console Project"? (artemis-console-project) 1.5.0: :
-What is the new development version for "ActiveMQ Artemis Console Project"? (artemis-console-project)1.0.1-SNAPSHOT: : 1.1.0-SNAPSHOT
+What is the new development version for "Apache Artemis Console Project"? (artemis-console-project)1.5.1-SNAPSHOT: : 1.6.0-SNAPSHOT
 ```

 For more information look at the prepare plugin: